-Privacy Trees will make an attractive addition to your yard.
-They will add curves to your garden while providing you with privacy from your neighbors and blocking out noise.
+Privacy Trees: they add curves to your garden while providing you with privacy from your neighbors and blocking out noise.
 They will also help protect your landscape from extreme weather conditions while improving the quality of air in your yard.

 Proper planning is a necessary part of choosing the correct privacy trees for your yard.
 This guide serves as a tool to help ensure that the trees you buy and plant will flourish and be a part of your landscape for years to come.